imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 	}

-If you want to interrupt the processing imideately your Adapter Implementaion can throw a ProcessingErrorException
+If you want to interrupt the processing immediately, your Adapter Implementation can throw either a PluginException or a ProcessingErrorException

+A PluginException is handled the same way as defined in the Plugin API and can be handled by the workflow application.
+An *ProcessingErrorException* interrupts the processing life cycle immediately.

 		public ItemCollection execute(ItemCollection workitem, ItemCollection event) throws AdapterException {
 			...